Frozen zoo: Facilities

-Use
+Drawbacks

+Due to the very low temperatures required, varying levels of stress are put on the DNA samples.
+Spermatozoa, in particular, are stressed by temperature shock, osmotic stress, and oxidative stress with the latter being the most detrimental.
+When temperature shock occurs, the membrane is damaged through freezing and thawing of the sperm.
+Osmotic stress occurs when ice crystals form inside the nucleus during the freezing process, causing differing osmotic pressures within the cell.
+Oxidative stress is the result of too many reactive oxygen species (ROS), which is highly reactive and damaging to all parts of the cell.
+Although these stressors are present within the cell, there are solutions to each.
+By introducing cholesterol to the samples, temperature shock can be reduced.
+The use of antifreeze proteins provides one solution for osmotic stress.
+Oxidative stress is the most difficult to combat because of the highly reactive components of ROS, but some measures like adding certain proteins to limit freeze-thaw damage and increase the survival rate of the DNA.

+Applications

 Gaur

 A gaur that died of natural causes had some skin cells frozen and added to the San Diego Frozen Zoo.
 Eight years later, DNA from these cells was inserted into a domestic-cow egg to create an embryo (trans-species cloning), which was then implanted in a domestic cow (Bos taurus).
 On 8 January 2001, the gaur, named Noah, was born in Sioux Center, Iowa.
 Noah was initially healthy, but the next day, he came down with clostridial enteritis, and died of dysentery within 48 hours of birth.
-This is not uncommon in uncloned animals and the researchers did not think it was due to the cloning.
+This is not uncommon in uncloned animals, and the researchers did not think it was due to the cloning.

 Banteng

 The banteng was the second endangered species to be successfully cloned, and the first clone to survive beyond infancy.
-Scientists at Advanced Cell Technology in Worcester, Massachusetts extracted DNA from skin cells of a dead male banteng, that were preserved in San Diego 's Frozen Zoo facility, and transferred it into eggs from domestic banteng cows, a process called somatic cell nuclear transfer.
+Scientists at Advanced Cell Technology in Worcester, Massachusetts, extracted DNA from skin cells of a dead male banteng, that were preserved in San Diego 's Frozen Zoo facility, and transferred it into eggs from domestic banteng cows, a process called somatic cell nuclear transfer.
 Thirty embryos were created and implanted in domestic banteng cows.
 Two were carried to term and delivered by Caesarian section.
 The first was born on 1 April 2003, and the second two days later.
-The second was euthanised, apparently suffering from large offspring syndrome (an overgrowth disorder), but the first survived and lived for seven years at the San Diego Zoo, where it died in April 2010 after it broke a leg and was euthanised.
+The second was euthanized, apparently suffering from large offspring syndrome (an overgrowth disorder), but the first survived and lived for seven years at the San Diego Zoo, where it died in April 2010 after it broke a leg and was euthanized.